Ethor26/S8_FunctProg_Projet/INSTRUCTIONS.md

 - **Task**: Implement unit tests to ensure the correctness of the above implementatio# Functional Programming in Scala 3 - Functional Graphs

-Welcome to the final project for your Functional Programming in Scala 3 class.
-This project is designed to assess your understanding and application of functional programming principles.
-The grading will be based on the proper behavior of the implementation, adherence to functional programming principles, test coverage, project organization, and the quality and completeness of the documentation.

-**Project Deadline: Friday, 19 July**

 ## Project Overview